Training and Support

 All courses will automatically have a Moodle shell created, eliminating the need for faculty to request shells (supplements).
 To access Moodle, log in using a Net ID at the UMOnline website and find courses listed along the left under My Courses.
 For faculty who are unfamiliar with using Moodle or need a refresher on the basics, there is an online tutorial called Moodle Basics for Faculty, in which to self-enroll.

 By default, Moodle shells are not visible to students in the course until the instructor makes it visible.
 Once the course shell is ready for student viewing, faculty need to select the Administration menu (gear icon in the upper right corner), choose Edit Settings, change the Visibility setting to “Show” and save the changes.
-If faculty have questions about accessing their Moodle shells, please contact the UMOnline Help Desk at 243-4999 or firstname.lastname@example.org.
+For questions about accessing Moodle shells, please complete the Moodle Help Request form, or contact the IT Help Desk at (406) 243-HELP (4357) or firstname.lastname@example.org.

 Online Course Development